TengMCing/PhD/Thesis/04-chap4.html.md

 General-purpose regression analysis tools are the largest and most commonly used group.
 These packages are not specifically designed for graphical diagnostics of residuals in linear regression but offer this functionality as part of a broader set of statistical tools.
 These include the `stats` package [@stats], which includes common diagnostic plots like residuals vs fitted values, quantile-quantile (Q-Q) plots, and residuals vs leverage plots.
 Other packages such as `jtools` [@jtools], `olsrr` [@olsrr], `rockchalk` [@rockchalk], and `ggResidpanel` [@ggresidpanel] provide similar graphical tools with alternative aesthetic styles or interactive features.
 They all fundamentally deliver diagnostic plots as outlined in the classic text @cook1982residuals. <!-- However, consistently drawing accurate conclusions from these tools can be challenging due to individual differences in interpreting statistical graphics.--> As noted in @li2024plot, relying solely on subjective assessments of data plots can lead to problems, such as over-interpreting random patterns as model violations.

 Enhanced visual diagnostics forms the second group, which offer advanced visual aids for interpreting diagnostic plots.
-This includes `ecostats` [@ecostats], which adds simulation envelopes to  residual plots, and `DHARMa` [@dharma], which compares the empirical 0.25, 0.5, and 0.75 quantiles in scaled residuals with their theoretical counterparts. `DHARMa`'s focus is detecting model violations such as heteroscedasticity and incorrect functional forms, and uncovering issues specific to generalized linear models and mixed-effect models, like over/under-dispersion. <!--By offering these enhanced visualizations, `DHARMa` enables users to more easily identify potential issues in their regression models that might not be immediately apparent with standard diagnostic plots.
+This includes `ecostats` [@warton_global_2023], which adds simulation envelopes to  residual plots, and `DHARMa` [@dharma], which compares the empirical 0.25, 0.5, and 0.75 quantiles in scaled residuals with their theoretical counterparts. `DHARMa`'s focus is detecting model violations such as heteroscedasticity and incorrect functional forms, and uncovering issues specific to generalized linear models and mixed-effect models, like over/under-dispersion. <!--By offering these enhanced visualizations, `DHARMa` enables users to more easily identify potential issues in their regression models that might not be immediately apparent with standard diagnostic plots.
 In summary, this group of packages enhances the interpretability of diagnostic plots by drawing attention to critical elements such as trends, clusters, and outliers.--> It also adds results from conventional tests as annotations, labels, or text within the plot, to assist in avoiding misinterpretation.

 Statistical testing for visual discoveries is the third group, which focuses on providing tools for conducting formal statistical tests for visual discoveries obtained from diagnostic plots [@buja2009statistical].
 Packages include the `nullabor` [@nullabor] `HLMdiag` [@loy2014hlmdiag] and `regressinator` [@regressinator].
 These enables users to compare the actual residual plot with samples from null distributions, and can help quantify the significance of patterns. <!--This approach addresses the issue of inconsistent interpretation of diagnostic plots by bridging the gap between visual inspection and formal statistical inference, thus offering a more robust framework for regression diagnostics.